vidyagc/portfolio/_works/01-wikit.markdown

 <h4>RESPONSIVE DESIGN</h4>
 <div class="page-content-text">
-Responsive design was employed on this app, particularly for navigation, but also for view layouts.
+Responsive design was employed in this app, particularly for navigation, but also for view layouts.
 This is discussed in <a href="/2018/01/20/responsive-design/">Responsive Design</a>
 </div>